-The level presented represents the 90th percentile of 10 test sites.
+- The level presented represents the 90th percentile of 10 test sites.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 10 samples were collected at your water system and the 90th percentile value was the 9th sample with the second highest value (level detected 0.30 mg/l).
-The action level for copper was not exceeded at any of the sites tested.
-Additionally, lead was also sampled and the 90th percentile was 1 ppb.
-The highest value detected was 2 ppb

-2. The results for iron and marganese are from individual raw water wells.
+In this case, 10 samples were collected at your water system and the 90th percentile value was the second highest value.
+The action levels for lead and copper were not exceeded at any of the sites tested. - The results for iron and manganese shown in the table are for treated water.
 The water in the distribution system is blended and will result in an average of the wells that are being used.
-We add a phosphate to the water to sequester iron and manganese to minimize the occurrence of discolored water in the distribution system

-3. Well #3 was not used in 2016.
-It is considered an emergency source.
+We add a phosphate to the water to sequester iron and manganese to minimize the occurrence of discolored water in the distribution system.
+The range of iron measured quarterly on each well (raw water) was as follows: Well #1, 113-198 ppb; Well #2, ND-46 ppb; Well #3 ND-271 ppb; The range for Manganese on each well (raw water) was as follows: Well #1,98-119 ppb; Well #2, 230-351 ppb and Well#3, 159-676 ppb.
+Well #3 was not used during 2017. - Water containing more than 20 mg/l should not be consumed by persons on severely restricted sodium diets. - Results based on daily chlorine residual testing.

-4. The state considers 50 pCi/L to be the level of concern for beta particles.

-5. Results based on daily chlorine residual testing.